Published On: Jul 30 2012 11:36:16 PM EDTUpdated On: Jul 31 2014 02:00:00 AM EDT

 2012: Author and political activist Gore Vidal ("Lincoln," "The City and the Pillar," "Myra Breckenridge") dies of complications from pneumonia in Hollywood Hills, California.
 He was 86.

-2012: Michael Phelps wins a gold medal as part of the U.S. team in the 4×200-meter freestyle relay at the Summer Olympics in London, England.
+2012: Michael Phelps (second from left) wins a gold medal as part of the U.S. team in the 4×200-meter freestyle relay at the Summer Olympics in London, England.
 The medal was his 19th Olympic medal, breaking the record set in 1964 by Larisa Latynina for the most Olympic medals won.
 He would win three more at the 2012 games, for a total of 22 in his career, including 18 golds.

 2009: Three American tourists, Sarah Shourd, Shane Bauer and Joshua Fattal, are arrested by Iran on suspicion of espionage during what their families have said was a simple hiking trip along the Iraq-Iran border.
 Shourd was released 14 months later on "humanitarian grounds" while Bauer and Fattal were convicted of "illegal entry" and "espionage" two years after their arrest.
 They were each sentenced to eight years in prison, but were released on Sept.
 21, 2011.
 Each of the detainees was released after payment of about $465,000 bail.